jhuttner/pb-command/README.md

 ## Usage

+    01:~ jhuttner$ store

-Type 'store' and look at the list of your recent commands.
+Look at the list of your recent commands.
 Select one, and then hit enter.
 It will go into your Mac's copy buffer provided that you have a reverse SSH tunnel setup from your remote box to your Mac.

 Yeah yeah, I know this is a rather specific setup for people that develop on a cloud from a Mac.
 Sorry.